 - The main contact indicated on your submission form will be notified if your artistic talents match the aesthetic wishes of a project coordinator/wall owner.
 If your work is selected, Urban Canvas will serve as the liaison between you and the building owner/project coordinator (as appropriate for the specific project).

 - Urban Canvas reserves the right to not include a submission in the portfolio of artists available to wall owners.
 Artwork that includes - but not limited to - hate speech, illicit drug use, pornography, and violence will not be accepted for portfolio usage.

 Urban Canvas is looking for walls to showcase murals by Eugene’s talented visual artists!
 If you are a wall owner (or tenant that has permission from the wall owner) looking to add a mural to your building, please fill out a Wall Submission Form Opens a New Window.
 Opens a New Window. .
 Be sure to include the location of your wall, approximate dimensions (height and width in feet), and at least one image.

-Once we receive your submission, we will share our artist roster with the interested business owner.
-In some cases, we may be able to provide supplemental funding.
-Please review our FAQs for more details.
+Once we receive your submission, we will share our artist roster with the interested business owner and provide free consultation on the mural process.

 Note: We reserve the right to reject wall proposals at any time, for any reason.